department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : -	Instead of bi-annual: "2 times each year" or "twice each year" : -	Instead of biennial: "every other year"

+**appeal option**
-appeal option: On the Board Appeal form, a Veteran selects a Direct Review, Evidence Submission, or Hearing “appeal option” from the list of Board Appeal options.
+: On the Board Appeal form, a Veteran selects a Direct Review, Evidence Submission, or Hearing “appeal option” from the list of Board Appeal options.
 Avoid use of the word “lane.”

+**apply**
-apply: Use "file a claim for disability compensation" instead of "apply for benefits."
+: Use "file a claim for disability compensation" instead of "apply for benefits."
 "Apply" is OK for other benefits, such as "Apply for VA health care."

+**Armed Forces**
-Armed Forces: Capitalize.
+: Capitalize.

+**asbestos**
-asbestos: Define on first mention in body copy as "toxic fibers, once used in many buildings and products."
+: Define on first mention in body copy as "toxic fibers, once used in many buildings and products."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

+**attending physician**
-attending physician: In the context of life insurance, define on first mention in body copy as "the doctor in charge of your care" (when talking to Veterans) or "the doctor in charge of a Veteran's care" (when talking to a family caregiver).
+: In the context of life insurance, define on first mention in body copy as "the doctor in charge of your care" (when talking to Veterans) or "the doctor in charge of a Veteran's care" (when talking to a family caregiver).
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 ### B

+**basic**
-basic: Capitalize only when used as part of the branded term "DS Logon Basic."
+: Capitalize only when used as part of the branded term "DS Logon Basic."
 Otherwise lowercase.

+**became ill**
-became ill: Use "got sick" instead.
+: Use "got sick" instead.

+**became worse**
-became worse: Use "got worse" instead.
+: Use "got worse" instead.

+**beneficiary**
-beneficiary: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
+: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

+**benefit office**
-benefit office: Don't use "benefit office" or "regional benefit office."
+: Don't use "benefit office" or "regional benefit office."
 Use "regional office" instead.
 Go to entry for VA regional office for details.

-Benefits Delivery at Discharge (BDD) program: Note that “Benefits” is plural.
+**Benefits Delivery at Discharge (BDD) program**
+: Note that “Benefits” is plural.
 Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+**blind or low-vision**
-blind or low-vision: Don't use "blind or sight-impaired."
+: Don't use "blind or sight-impaired."

+**Blue Water**
-Blue Water: Capitalize.
+: Capitalize.

+**Board decision**
-Board decision: A Veteran receives a "Board decision," not a “Board Appeal decision.”
+: A Veteran receives a "Board decision," not a “Board Appeal decision.”

-Board of Veterans' Appeals: Capitalize.
+**Board of Veterans' Appeals**
+: Capitalize.
 Can use "Board" on subsequent mentions in body copy.
 Note that Veterans’ is plural with a plural possessive apostrophe.

+**Brown Water**
-Brown Water: Capitalize.
+: Capitalize.

 ### C